Let the Battle Begin!

 Steam provides comparisons on their gaming platforms noting the number of users that run Ubuntu on their systems.
 Currently, over 30% percent of all Steam users are running on Ubuntu, followed by 49% of other different Linux distros.
 Granted, gaming on Linux is not entirely related to the hosting industry but, it does show how widely Ubuntu is accepted and used across multiple sectors.

 To revisit this area once more, we want to emphasize that if you are just beginning in your hosting experience, we would suggest going with Ubuntu simply because of its larger community supported user base, the extensive accumulation of tutorials and documentation available and, more frequent updates which can help you in maintaining the latest software.
 Ubuntu has other positives in this space as well but, there may be some scenarios where you may need to roll back to an older software version because updates may cause problems with existing sites.
-Additionally, if you have utilized a Ubuntu desktop in the past, you should not find it to be a very steep learning curve when starting with an Ubuntu based VPS server.
+Additionally, if you have utilized an Ubuntu desktop in the past, you should not find it to be a very steep learning curve when starting with an Ubuntu based VPS server.

 CentOS is a solid, viable choice as well but, it might present a more difficult learning curve when starting out if you are new to Linux hosting.
-If you run a business, CentOS may be the better choice between the two operating systems because, it’s (arguably) more secure and stable than Ubuntu, due to the reserved nature and the lower frequency of its updates.
+If you run a business, a Dedicated CentOS Server may be the better choice between the two operating systems because, it’s (arguably) more secure and stable than Ubuntu, due to the reserved nature and the lower frequency of its updates.
 Additionally, CentOS also provides support for cPanel which Ubuntu lacks.

 Centos is designed to be stable and secure, but as a result, many services running on the server tend to be older versions with backported security fixes applied.
 Also, once CentOS freezes a version number, they will not provide further improvements except for security updates and major bug fixes.
-This is a definite positive for stability and security but, this can be bad for services like PHP or MySQL, or other standard software the server uses that are rapidly developed and may evolve over the 5 year distribution period.
+This is a definite positive for stability and security but, this can be bad for services like PHP or MySQL, or other standard software the server uses that are rapidly developed and may evolve over the 5-year distribution period.
 One solution to this concern may be to simply add additional software mirrors to solve this type of issue if needed.

 After reviewing these options, it truly does come down to the purpose of the server, how it is going to be utilized for each OS, as well as the size of your business and, your technical knowledge.
-For small firms as well as those new to hosting, Ubuntu seems to be the safest choice and given its huge user community base, the significant amount of resources that are available online, in addition to the tutorials and, their online forums, including a substantial community of open source developers.
+For small firms as well as those new to hosting, Ubuntu seems to be the safest choice and given its huge user community base, the significant number of resources that are available online, in addition to the tutorials and, their online forums, including a substantial community of open-source developers.
 This allows for locating solutions to problems that much quicker.
 In conclusion, each OS distribution has its positives and negatives so whichever version you select, ensure it meets all of your business requirements, needs, and demands.